immutable/ts-immutable-sdk/README.md

 export interface CheckoutModuleConfiguration extends ModuleConfiguration<CheckoutOverrides> {}
 ```

 `Api key` and `client app id` are meant to be added to request headers.

+For `Api key`, it's done automatically by generated client.
+No action required.

-To make sure they are attached to headers properly, we can do the following:
+For `client app id`, we can do the following:

 ```ts
 export class Checkout {